MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/overview-of-multidimensional-schemas-and-data.md

 Members at the leaf level of a hierarchy have no children, and members at the root level have no parent.
 All other members have at least one parent and at least one child.
 For example, a partial traversal of the hierarchy tree in the Geography dimension yields the following parent-child relationships:

 - {All} (parent of) {Europe, North America}
 - {North America} (parent of) {Canada, USA}
 - {USA} (parent of) {USA-NE, USA-NW, USA-SE, USA-SW}
 - {USA-NW} (parent of) {Boise, Seattle}

 Members can be consolidated along one or more hierarchies per dimension.

-This example also illustrates another characteristic: Some members of the Week level of the Year-Week hierarchy do not appear in any level of the Year-Quarter hierarchy.
+This example also illustrates another characteristic: some members of the Week level of the Year-Week hierarchy do not appear in any level of the Year-Quarter hierarchy.
 Thus, a hierarchy need not include all members of a dimension.

 ## Understanding Multidimensional Schemas